After-School Adventures

-Join Mountain Kids! for an adventurous, nature-filled, skill-building and wildly fun afterschool program this fall!
+Join Mountain Kids! for an adventurous, nature-filled, skill-building, and wildly fun after-school program this fall.

 We are now offering school pick-up and longer hours to support working parents and get more kids out to play!
-We suggest participation for a minimum of two days weekly, and children may register for up to five days.

 Challenge Level: (Age-Appropriate)